cryptosubh/blog/_drafts/Linux-Commands.md

 title: Linux Commands
 ---

-Normally I write notes like these out longhand, but since I'll only ever be typing commands, it seemed like a reasonable (and quicker) idea to type them out instead.
+Normally I write notes like these out longhand, but since I'll only ever be typing commands, it seemed like a defensible (and quicker) choice to type them out instead.

 ### Part I: Learning the Shell